 The HyperX Cloud Mix has a lot going for it, but it’s just a little bit off in a few ways.
 It’s extremely comfortable, built on a nearly identical frame to the HyperX Cloud Alpha, yet it sounds comparatively worse.
 It’s got pretty fantastic battery life, but you can’t really use it wirelessly for gaming.

-If a Bluetooth enabled gaming headset is what you’re after, there aren’t many options out there, but the JBL Quantum 800 offers all the same features as the Cloud Mix, only it’s wireless and has surround sound and noise cancelling.
-Pretty much the only other product of note is the Audeze Mobius, which is basically the best gaming headset on the market—it also just happens to be $400 USD.
+If a Bluetooth enabled gaming headset is what you’re after, there aren’t many options out there, but the JBL Quantum 800 offers all the same features as the Cloud Mix, plus it’s wireless and has surround sound and noise cancelling.
+For a long time, pretty much the only other product of note was the Audeze Mobius, which is basically the best gaming headset on the market—it also just happens to be $400 USD.
+However, that’s been changing over the last year.
+Headsets like the SteelSeries Arctis 9, Razer Kaira Pro, and the EPOS Sennheiser GSP 670 all offer comparable features, including Bluetooth support. in fact, we even did a vs article the Cloud Mix and the GSP 670.

 The HyperX Cloud Mix is a good headset, but it seems like it’s being pulled in too many directions to perfectly cover any of its bases.
 If you want something that connects to your phone wirelessly and still works for gaming, and you don’t mind it being a little on the average side, have at it.
 But who wants to spend $200 for just average?